 It’s a regional specialty of Afyonkarahisar and one of the oldest desserts in Turkish history.
 Serve with sweet kaymak and top with other fruits or raisins for an authentic Turkish meal.

-If you prefer your sweets less sweet, the sugar syrup can be scented with lemon juice, which lends a sense of fresh tartness to this bread pudding.
+If you prefer less sweet sweets, the sugar syrup can be scented with lemon juice, which gives these bread puddings a sense of fresh tartness.

-Several restaurants still offer Macun on a round platter with sections for different flavors, but the ‘stick’ version you obtain on the streets is rising as well.
+Several restaurants still offer macun on a round platter with sections for different flavors, but the ‘stick’ version you obtain on the streets is also rising.

 Turkish ice cream is known for two characteristics: hard texture and resistance to melting, induced by a root flour made from the early purple orchid, the thickening agents’ salep, and mastic, a resin that conveys chewiness.

 Discover some Turkish sweets, ice creams, and beverages you should try!

 39. Maraş Dondurma